alexwright11/ebike/index.md

 The legal limit for ebikes in Ontario, Canada is 32 km/hr and 500 W. I figured 500 W was a good starting point, even though all homebuilt ebikes techincally seem to be in a gray area here anyways (a requiurement is "a permanent label from the manufacturer in both English and French stating that your e-bike conforms to the federal definition of a power-assisted bicycle" - if it's homebuilt am I the manufacturer and can just put my own sticker on?).
 I expect my chances of being stopped are vastly lower as long as I am going close to this legal speed on a normal looking bicycle.
 Also, power requirements increase with the cube of speed once air resistance becomes signficant, so going above ~40 km/hr would require significantly more power.
 A good amount of time of my commute is also on roads with limits of 30 or 40, and facotring in time at stop signs and stop lights, the decrease in trip time would be very marginal for any increases in top speed beyond this.
 Going above typical max pedal bicycle speed would also likely neccesitate more involved safety gear and certainly something better than my rim brakes.
 Likely beefier torque arms for my aluminum frame would also have been necessary.
 All in all around 500 W and 40 km/hr top speed seems like a good target to maximimize the benefits/costs.

 ### Motor
 Given the above requirements, I went with a Q128C 500 W geared rear hub for the motor.
 I wanted a hub motor over middrive for increased reliability and reduced wear on the drivechain.
-I went with a geared hub as my power requirements are modest, and they are smaller and lighter than gearless hubs, important for keeping the ebike looking like a normal bike.
+I went with a geared hub (vs direct drive) as my power requirements are modest, they can freewheel and so can still be uesd in the (albeit unlikely) event I want to use it without power, and they are smaller and lighter than gearless hubs, important for keeping the ebike looking like a normal bike.
 I chose the Q128C as it seemed to have a good reputation, it is freehub based so I could use it with my bike's exisitng cassette (free hubs and cassettes are higher quality than the 6-7 speed freewheels common on cheaper bikes), it is relatively stealthy/small (~128 mm diameter) and light weight (~3 kg) for its power, it's avaiable in an approrpiate winding for my torque/speed requirements, and it is a good price.
 I went with a rear hub as I feel the weight distribution and handling/traction improvements outweigh the increased assembly difficulty, and it's more stealthy.
 I laced the hub myself into an A719 rim I got used from my local bike coop.

 I chose the 36 V 201 RPM configuration, run at 48 V in a 700C wheel, for the speed/torque that I wanted.
 There's some debate about how BMSBattery chose their designations, and the 36V 201 RPM may be the same as the 48 V 328 RPM, and neither might be actually accurate for their RPM rating.
 In any case mine performs as expected, giving a loaded top speed of around 40 km/hr on the flat with a full charge (50 km/hr with wheel off the ground at 100% charge), and it has plenty of starting torque even controller limited to 700 W.